RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Robust surrogates to Improve Black-Box Attacks

 \subsection{Experimental Setup}

-We adhered to the same protocol as in previous sections, maintaining consistency in datasets and adversarial black-box attacks.
-We considered various configurations regarding the robustness of both the surrogate and target models.
-For the target models, we selected highly robust models (Swin-L, ConvNeXtV2+Swin-L, ConvNext-L from \citep{liu2024comprehensive} and \citep{bai2024mixednuts}), a moderately robust model (ResNet18 from \citep{salman2020adversarially}), and a non-robust model (ResNet50).
+We adhered to the same protocol as in previous sections.
+We considered various configurations of surrogate and target models.
+For the target models, we selected highly robust models (Swin-L, ConvNeXtV2+Swin-L, ConvNext-L from \cite{liu2024comprehensive} and \cite{bai2024mixednuts}), a moderately robust model (ResNet18 from \cite{salman2020adversarially}), and a non-robust model (ResNet50).
 This way, we can measure the effects of using robust surrogates on targets with top defense (A), a simple defense (D) and no defense.

-As for surrogate, we used robust and non-robust models.
-The selection of robust surrogates was based on choosing the highly ranked robust models that are not used as target and are compatible with the attack methods.
-Hence, we used the robust surrogate RaWideResNet-101-2 from \citep{peng2023robust} for single surrogate attacks, because it is the best defense in Robustbench that supports skip connections (which are essential for the GHOST attack).
-For ensemble surrogate attacks, we also added the robust surrogate Swin-B from \citep{liu2024comprehensive}, as it is the best robust model available, excluding the target models.
+We used the robust surrogate WideResNet-101-2 from \cite{peng2023robust} for single surrogate attacks, because it is the best defense in Robustbench that supports skip connections (which are essential for the GHOST attack).
+For ensemble surrogate attacks, we also added the robust surrogate Swin-B from \cite{liu2024comprehensive}, as it is the best robust model available, excluding target models.
 For single, non-robust surrogate attacks, we used a vanilla WideResNet-101-2 in order to have the same architecture as in the robust surrogate, ensuring fair comparison.
-For BASES and TREMBA (who use an ensemble of surrogates), we kept the same ensemble of vanilla models as in our previous experiments.
+For BASES and TREMBA (which use an ensemble of surrogates), we kept the same ensemble of vanilla models as in our previous experiments.
 We excluded the SGM attack that does not support the WideResNet-101-2 surrogates used in our setup.